Properties of Eventually Positive Linear Input-Output Systems: Introduction

+We first consider dynamical eventually positive systems, which are studied in~\cite{kasigwa2017eventual} from the linear algebra point of view and we offer a control-theoretic one.
+We show that any eventually positive system is also positive with respect to some cone, which however may be hard to characterize explicitly or it may be hard to use.
+We also derive straightforward formulas to compute invariant cones and Lyapunov functions for eventually positive systems under some additional assumptions on the system matrix.
+We then consider positive input-output systems, which are characterized by eventually positive trajectories of the states and positive outputs.
+We extend some of the properties of positive systems to this case such as: computation of induced norms, properties of energy functions and discuss implications for model reduction.

+It is worth mentioning that some of the strong properties of positive systems exploit scaled diagonal dominance of the system matrices rather than nonnegativity of the trajectories.
+In fact, it was shown that a subset of scaled diagonally dominant matrices admit diagonal Lyapunov functions~\cite{hershkowitz1985lyapunov}, which can be computed by linear programming/algebra~\cite{sootla2016existence}.
+These results were then extended to block-partitioned matrices in~\cite{sootla2017blocksdd}.
+Eventually positive systems can be considered as a complimentary extension of positive systems with a different set of retained properties.

-The rest of the paper is organised as follows.
-In Section~\ref{s:even-pos} we reformulate the results on eventual positivity in the context of systems theory.
-In Section~\ref{s:stability}, we perform stability analysis and design Lyapunov functions for eventually positive systems.
-In Section~\ref{s:ev-pos-io}, we discuss properties of input-output eventual positive systems.
+The rest of the paper is organized as follows.
+In Section~\ref{s:even-pos}, we introduce notation and cover some preliminary results on positive and eventually positive systems.
+In Section~\ref{s:results} we present the theoretical results of the paper, which we illustrate on examples in Section~\ref{s:example}.
+We conclude in Section~\ref{s:con}.